NewAlexandria/leadership_readme/interviewing.md

 These are often overlooked areas, and are viable career paths if a person doesn’t squarely align to Engineering.

+## Code Samples vs Code Tests

+The point of the sample is to give something to talk about in at least one of the interviews they’ll have.
+This often works better than whiteboarding, as the time it gives to prepare is similar to a normal work environment.
+Likewise in allowing for more cogent explanations of the next design directions.

+* the sample is about an interactive/convo part of the process, which is also healthy
+* it’s not a “test”, as that doesn't pan out as people gain more experience.
+* "testing" is pedagogical, and we're not in school anymore, nor are most of us curriculum designers.
+* a sample invites many examples that someone may have to share.
+* whiteboarding is often overused in the attempt to measure many things at once.

+We want to keep flexible on what someone sends for a sample.
+It could be a Project Euler workbook, a good piece of open source code, or a signature piece of code wrote in the past.
+Obviously it's not appropriate to share code from a current employer, as it breaks trust for past and futur eemployment.

+### Specs for a Code Sample

+If none, a code-sample format (or spec) will ideally ask a minimum of complexity, while covering a range of demonstrable practices.

+Good specs for a code sample will ask for something that is complex to know, but easy to implement.
+Often this may involve a design pattern common to a framework, and one similar to that used in the portion of the framework for the role.  e.g. any middleware pattern for fullstack engineer, any frontend framework for FE.

+It should be relevant to the area of industrial practice.
+Writing stack, parse, or graph-structure implementations may suit some enterprise environments, but be meaningless for an agency.

 # References

 * [#DisruptTechInterviews](https://matt.sh/disrupt-tech-interviews)